Salic law

-The Salic law (/ˈsælᵻk/ or /ˈseɪlᵻk/; Lex salica), also called the Salian law, was the ancient Frankish civil law code compiled around AD 500 by the first Frankish King, Clovis.
-The written text is in Latin and contains some of the earliest known instances of Old Dutch.
-It remained the basis of Frankish law throughout the early Medieval period, and influenced future European legal systems.
+The Salic law (/ˈsælᵻk/ or /ˈseɪlᵻk/; Lex salica), also called the Salian law, was the ancient Frankish civil law code compiled around AD 500 by Clovis, the first Frankish king.
+The name may refer to the Salii, or "Salian Franks", but this is debated.
+The written text is in Late Latin, and contains some of the earliest known instances of Old Dutch.
+It remained the basis of Frankish law throughout the early medieval period, and influenced future European legal systems.
 The best-known tenet of the old law is the principle of exclusion of women from inheritance of thrones, fiefs, and other property.
-The Salic laws were arbitrated by a committee appointed and empowered by the King of the Franks.
+The Salic laws were arbitrated by a committee appointed and empowered by the king of the Franks.
 Dozens of manuscripts dating from the sixth to eighth centuries and three emendations as late as the ninth century have survived.